docker/docs/ee/ucp/authorization/congigure-rbac-kube.md

 -  **Organizations**
 -  **Service account**
 7. To creat a user role binding, select a username from the **Users** dropdown list then select **Next**.
 8. Select a resource set for the subject.
-The default selection is the **kube-public-** namespace.
+The **default** namespace is automatically selected.
+To use a different namespace, select the **Select Namespace** button next to the desired namespace.
+For `Cluster Role Binding`, slide the **Apply Role Binding to all namespace** selector to the right.

 ![Kubernetes Create User Role Binding in UCP](../images/kube-grant-rolebinding.png)